 Part of concealed carry is responsible firearm ownership.
 Therefore, it’s important to regularly clean and maintain your handgun.
 Additionally, there will be at least one concealed carry test question about safely cleaning your handgun.

-First, always clear the weapon and ensure the magazine is ejected and there are no live rounds in the chamber.
+First, always clear the gun and verify unloaded.
+Ensure the magazine is ejected and there are no live rounds in the chamber.
 NEVER, under any circumstances should there be live ammunition present during the cleaning of your gun.
 I assure you that some form of this question will be asked on your concealed carry test.

 Concealed Carry Practice Test Questions